walshyc/milestone-project-2/README.md

 ### Content & Media

-- [UEFA Euro 2020](https://www.uefa.com/uefaeuro-2020/) - I sourced stadium/city information from the official Euro 2020 site aswell as the Euro 2020 logos used in the header and for the stadium markers on the map.
+- [UEFA Euro 2020](https://www.uefa.com/uefaeuro-2020/) - I sourced stadium/city information from the official Euro 2020 site as well as the Euro 2020 logos used in the header and for the stadium markers on the map.
 The breakdown of the games in each city was also sourced from here.

 - [Google's Material Icons](https://material.io/tools/icons) - I used Google's Material Icons for the service icons across the website.
 I created the blue and green coloured markers in photoshop by using the 'Place' icon in this library as the template.

-- [Transparent Textures](https://www.transparenttextures.com/) - I used this website to souce the background effect for the page.
+- [Transparent Textures](https://www.transparenttextures.com/) - I used this website to source the background effect for the page.

 ### Acknowledgements

-- I received help and guidance from my mentor Chris Zielinski with the implmentation of the Google Maps Javascript API.
+- I received help and guidance from my mentor Chris Zielinski with the implementation of the Google Maps Javascript API.

 - I used stackoverflow to help with some of the jQuery problems I had.